-If you are eligible for an earned income credit on your federal tax return, you may be eligible for Indiana's earned income credit, too.
+The way to figure Indiana's earned income credit has changed.
 Here are some important things to know:

 - You must be eligible for and have claimed an EIC on your federal tax return.
 If not, STOP.
-You are not eligible to claim Indiana's EIC. - Your income on Form IT-40, line 1 (or Indiana's Schedule A, line 37A), must be less than \$41,950.
+You are not eligible to claim Indiana's EIC. - Your income on Form IT-40, line 1 (or Indiana's Schedule A, line 37A), must be less than \$40,950.
 If it is the same amount or more, STOP.
-You are not eligible to claim Indiana's EIC. - Schedule IN-EIC must be completed and enclosed by all filers claiming the EIC. - Indiana's Publication EIC is available for additional information.
-It may be viewed online at www.in.gov/dor/4657.htm.
+You are not eligible to claim Indiana's EIC. - Schedule IN-EIC must be completed and enclosed by all filers claiming the EIC. - No longer may this credit be claimed on Form IT-40EZ. - Indiana's Publication EIC is available for additional information.
+It may be viewed online at www.in.gov/dor/4546.htm.